oriedita/oriedita.github.io/download.md

 # Download

-The latest version of Oriedita is <b id="v" class="font-weight-bold"></b> you can download it from this page.
+The latest version of Oriedita is <b id="v"></b> you can download it from this page.

 <script src="main.js"></script>
 <script>